JaqiKal/task-master/TESTING.md

 #### Comment<sup>1</sup>

-I lack the technical skills necessary to manually trigger rate limits by conducting numerous operations that generate API requests in a short span, or to emulate conditions of network disruptions or API unavailability.
+I lack the technical skills necessary to manually trigger rate limits by conducting numerous operations that generate API requests in a short span or to emulate conditions of network disruptions or API unavailability.
 These test cases serve as a reminder that it's crucial to assess such scenarios, especially if there are plans to expand the application further.

 *<span style="color: blue;">[Back to Content](#content)</span>*